DylanTai/GA_Labs/README.md

 Each folder is represented by the date the homework was assigned.
-(Follows a MMDD naming scheme, MM = Month and DD = Day) Each homework was done in the year of 2025.
+(Follows a MMDD naming scheme, MM = Month and DD = Day) Each lab was done in the year of 2025.